shiven1703/Shorting-visualizer-angular/README.md

 ---

 ## Description
-This application demonstrate the diffrence between sorting algorithms like Mergesort, Quicksort, Bubblesort, Heapsort.
-It has option for redefining the array.
-The underlying process of it is that according to the sorting algorithm first programme will create animations then it will apply those animations to the Array-bars displyed on the screen.
+The difference between sorting algorithms such as Mergesort, Quicksort, Bubblesort and Heapsort is illustrated by this application.
+An choice to redefine the array is available.
+The underlying process is that First of all program will generate animations according to the sorting algorithm, then those animations will be transferred to the Array-bars shown on the screen.

-Just click on the algorithm button present on the upper navigation bar to see the sorting.
-If you want to see other algorithm then click on redefine the array and again click on the algorithm which you want to see.
+To see the sorting, simply press the algorithm button in the upper navigation bar.
+If you want to see a different algorithm, press redefine the list, and then click the algorithm you want to see again.

 #### Technologies